Competing d$_{xy}$ and s$_{\pm }$ Pairing Symmetries in Superconducting La$_{3}$Ni$_{2}$O$_{7}$ emerge from LDA+FLEX Calculations: III. Superconducting Properties of La Ni O from LDA+FLEX

-Finally, we analyze the behavior of the spin susceptibility that is responsible for the spin fluctuational pairing.
-Since the BCS approximation assumes that the superconducting pairing $K$ operates for the electrons residing at the Fermi surface only, it can be considered as the static ($ \omega =0)$ value for the dynamically resolved interaction: $K(\mathbf{q} ,\omega )=I+I\chi (\mathbf{q},\omega )I.$ Here $I$ is the static on--site bare interaction matrix that incorporates $U$ and $J\ $while $\chi (\mathbf{q },\omega )$ is the interacting susceptibility matrix.
+To get estimates for the range of spin fluctuational energies $\omega _{sf},$ we analyze the behavior of the spin susceptibility that is responsible for the spin fluctuational pairing.
+Since the BCS approximation assumes that the superconducting pairing $K$ operates for the electrons residing at the Fermi surface only, it can be considered as the static ($\omega =0)$ value for the dynamically resolved interaction: $K(\mathbf{q},\omega )=I+I\chi (\mathbf{q} ,\omega )I.$ Here $I$ is the static on--site bare interaction matrix that incorporates $U$ and $J\ $while $\chi (\mathbf{q},\omega )$ is the interacting susceptibility matrix.
 As a result of the Kramers--Kroenig transformation, Re$K(\mathbf{q},0)$ can be expressed via the inverse frequency moment of its imaginary part, Im$K(\mathbf{q},\omega )/\omega ,$ that is further proportional to the imaginary part of the spin susceptibility weighted by $\omega ^{-1}.$ Thus, the frequency resolution of the spin fluctuational spectrum can be easily analyzed by plotting the function Im$\chi (\mathbf{q},\omega )/\omega .$ \ We present this data in Fig.\ref{FigImHi}.
 The spin susceptibility is the matrix which has four orbitals corresponding to various d--electron states and also two sites corresponding to two NiO$_{2}$ planes within the unit cell.
-We plot the data as a function of frequency for several wave vectors $\mathbf{q}$ traversing along $\Gamma $--$M$ line of the BZ and for the largest diagonal elements of the spin susceptibility that we find for Ni d$_{x^{2}-y^{2}}$ and Ni d$ _{3z^{2}-r^{2}}$ orbitals.
-The spin fluctuational spectrum is primarily located at small frequencies and spans the region until $\approx 0.5eV$ or so.
-It exhibits significant momentum dependence which grows toward the edge of the BZ which indicates that the spin fluctuations are primarily of antiferromagnetic character.
+We plot the data as a function of frequency for several wave vectors $\mathbf{q}$ traversing along $\Gamma $--$M$ line of the BZ and for the largest diagonal elements of the spin susceptibility that we find for Ni d$_{3z^{2}-r^{2}}$ orbitals.
+The spin fluctuational spectrum is primarily located at small frequencies and peaked around the energies $0.05eV$ or so.
+It exhibits significant momentum dependence for Ni d$_{3z^{2}-r^{2}}$ orbitals which shows a broad peak around the momenta (1/3,1/3,0)2$\pi /a$ but grows toward the edge of the BZ at (1/2,1/2,0)2$\pi /a$.
+Another maximum was also found around the BZ point (1/2,0,0)2$\pi /a.$ This indicates that the spin fluctuations are primarily of antiferromagnetic character.
 Despite the long range antiferromagnetic order is absent in La$_{3}$Ni$_{2}$O$_{7}$, this result is quite similar to cuprates and iron based materials where doping is served to suppress the long range magnetic order.